United States Electoral College: Summary

-Even though the aggregate national popular vote is calculated by state officials, media organizations, and the Federal Election Commission, the people only indirectly elect the president and vice president.
-The president and vice president of the United States are elected by the Electoral College, which consists of 538 electors from the fifty states and Washington, D.C.
-Electors are selected state-by-state, as determined by the laws of each state.
+The president and vice president of the United States are elected by the Electoral College, which consists of 538 electors chosen by the fifty states and Washington, D.C.
+Electors are selected by each state's legislature.

 Since the 1824 election, the majority of states have chosen their presidential electors based on winner-take-all results in the statewide popular vote on Election Day.

 As of 2020, Maine and Nebraska are exceptions as both use the congressional district method, Maine since 1972 and in Nebraska since 1992.
 In most states, the popular vote ballots list the names of the presidential and vice presidential candidates (who run on a ticket).
 The slate of electors that represent the winning ticket will vote for those two offices.
 Electors are nominated by the party and, usually, they vote for the ticket to which are promised.

 Many states require an elector to vote for the candidate to which the elector is pledged, but some "faithless electors" have voted for other candidates or refrained from voting.
 A candidate must receive an absolute majority of electoral votes (currently 270) to win the presidency or the vice presidency.
 If no candidate receives a majority in the election for president or vice president, the election is determined via a contingency procedure established by the Twelfth Amendment.
 In such a situation, the House chooses one of the top three presidential electoral vote winners as the president, while the Senate chooses one of the top two vice presidential electoral vote winners as vice president.

+While an aggregate national popular vote total is calculated by state officials, media organizations, and the Federal Election Commission, these votes only indirectly elect the president and vice president.